zawadz88/AnalyticsEventGeneratorSample-SharedLibrary/README.md

 - `./gradlew publish` (make sure you provided Personal Github tokens in `gradle.properties` file)

-For iOS, make sure to create a Git tag and push it - SPM will look at tags in XCode.
+Make sure to create a Git tag and push it - SPM will look at tags in XCode.